Training Code Of Conduct

 We never spit in the training area.

-If you need to spit, clear your nose or any other bodily function, please make sure you do so away from the training ground.
+Which is why, if you need to spit, clear your nose or any other bodily function, please make sure you do so well away from the training ground.

-We never leave the training area without permission.
+We never leave the training area or session without permission.

 If you need to leave early, for any reason, please inform your Lead Coach prior to your session commencing and they will let you know when it is time to go.